flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

         There are some important things to note why you shouldn't normally clear a discontinuity:

         - Turn radius between the two waypoints where the discontinuity is present
-        - Understanding the different [Leg Types](leg-types.md) and if they are compatible to be conneted together
+        - Understanding the different [Leg Types](leg-types.md) and if they are compatible to be connected together
         - Even if the waypoints form a direct line, it's not inherently completely safe to remove a discontinuity unless you understand the above points

     This is a small problem with our current implementation.
 It will be corrected when we update to version 2 (fms-v2) of our implementation, which contains even better simulation of the Honeywell FMS.